-Complex cases that raise obvious competition concerns may take six to nine months to be reviewed, on average.
+According to CADE's report of its activities, published in May 2015, three years after Law No. 12,529/11 took effect, the average review period for cases that are not eligible for fast-track is 84 days.
+Cases considered complex by the DG may take six to nine months to be reviewed.
 The maximum review period provided in the law is 330 calendar days and the longest period parties have had to wait for a final decision to close the transaction was 324 calendar days (Merger Case No. 08700.009924/2013-19 - Videolar/Innova).
-In case CADE is happy with the proposed remedies submitted along with the notification, the agency may clear complex cases in a shorter time frame.
-For example, in Merger Case No. 08700.007621/2014-42 - Lafarge/Holcim, which was cleared subject to structural remedies, the review period was 98 days from the notification to a final decision.
+Where CADE is happy with the proposed remedies submitted along with the notification, the agency may clear complex cases in a shorter time frame.
+For example, in Merger Case No. 08700.007621/2014-42 -

+Lafarge/Holcim, which was cleared subject to structural remedies, the review period was 98 days from the notification to a final decision.